 iOS, iPadOS, macOS users will be able to drastically reduce their reliance on passwords once the new way of login is added.
 Apple recently joined the FIDO Alliance and is working towards adopting the U2F standard across all devices.
 This is pretty much similar to how Google login works in the Android ecosystem.

 Last year, the Safari browser on iOS 13.3 added support for FIDO2 standard.
 The security keys offer better protection since the hacker needs to gain access to your key.
-This is possible only if hacker has physical access to your device.
+This is possible only if the hacker has physical access to your device.
 In other words, the possibility of a remote attack would get reduced considerably after adapting the FIDO2 standard.[via Beta Release Notes]